openedx/docs.openedx.org/source/educators/migration_wip/5_accessibility/best_practices_course_content_dev.rst

 editing should maintain both the original meaning, content, and essential vocabulary.

-For situations where the video content includes a lot of information that cannot be eaisly described in audio, you can include references to an annotations file in the SRT file.
+For situations where the video content includes a lot of information that cannot be easily described in audio, you can include references to an annotations file in the SRT file.
 Example: [See Note 5a].

 Text captions can be uploaded to YouTube along with the video to create a timed text file in `SubRip (SRT) format